vijay5158/Hypothesis-Testing/README.md

 # Hypothesis-Testing
-This my Hypothesis -Testing Assignment solution.
+This is my Hypothesis -Testing Assignment solution.